xot/ElectraOne/DOCUMENTATION.md

 - also, paths in MIDI Remote Scripts don't use spaces but use dots, e.g. ```self.song().view.selected_track```.
 - the symbol N in a path means that the part before it returns a list.
 So ```live_set tracks N ``` should be translated to ```self.song().tracks[i]``` to return the i-th track.

-Note that (that version of) the Live API itself does not contain all the necessary information to write Remote Scripts: it does not offer any information on MIDI mapping, or the interface between Live and the remote script (i.e the ```c_instance``` object passed to the Remote Script by Live), which is necessary to understand how to send and receive MIDI messages, how to detect device selection changes, or how to indeed map MIDI (and how that works, exactly).
+Note that (that version of) the Live API itself does not contain all the necessary information to write Remote Scripts: it does not offer any information on MIDI mapping, or the interface between Live and the remote script (i.e the ```c_instance``` object passed to the Remote Script by Live), which is necessary to understand how to send and receive MIDI messages, how to detect device 'appointment' (selection) changes, or how to indeed map MIDI (and how that works, exactly).

 Because no official documentation existed, in the past people have reverse engineered the [Live API reference documentation](https://structure-void.com/PythonLiveAPI_documentation/Live11.0.xml) which shows the Python interface of most of Live's externally callable functions (most of the time without any documentation, however).